jcharme/odin-recipes/README.md

-# odin-recipes
+# Pasta Recipes
-This is a website for recipes.
+This is a website for my favourite pasta recipes.

 From the Odin Project - Foundations.